fifernandez/geb-web-automation/README.md

 ```
 Click on open, search for the project folder and click on ok.
 Wait for loading.
-Click on import gradle project and click on ok.
+Click on open and search for the folder gradle project and click on ok.
 Wait for loading.
-On the menu bar clin on view -> tool windows -> project
-folders : features and groovy must be marked as test sources root (green)
-folders: resources must be marked as test resources root (yellow icon)
 ```

 ## Running the tests